Club Executives & Directors

 We connect at weekly meetings and learn from business, political and civic leaders, and entrepreneurs, who help us stay informed on topics that are relevant to our community.

-Our club meets every Thursday at noon at The Hills of Lenawee (Formerly the Lenawee Country Club) off Country Club Road in Adrian.
+Our club meets the first and third Thursdays at noon at The Centre' in Adrian on West US223.
 Come join us for fellowship, a great meal, and to hear community representatives share always great and timely information.

 Respectfully;